Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Heisenberg--Euler weak-field expansion

 where

-and $ m_e $ is the mass of the electron.
-The quantities $F$ and $F^\ast$ denote the electromagnetic tensor and its dual and $ E_{cr} $ is the critical field strength; the scale where the magnitude of the vacuum nonlinearities becomes dominant.
-The Lagrangian for the quantum vacuum is given by
+and $ e $, $ m_e $ are the charge and mass of the electron.
+The quantities $F$ and $F^\ast$ denote the electromagnetic field strength tensor and its dual and $ E_{\textrm{cr}} $ is the above mentioned critical field strength, which is the scale where the magnitude of the vacuum nonlinearities becomes dominant.

-where $ \mathcal{L}_{MW} $ is the normalized free Maxwell Lagrangian.
-To derive $ \mathcal{L}_{HE}$ it has been assumed that the constant background approximation is valid \cite{DunneHall1999,GiesRoessler2011} due to the fact that the variations of the field strengths are small on the scale of the Compton wavelength \cite{Tiesingaetal2021}

-Since the integral in \eqref{pureLHE} is hard to evaluate explicitly the weak-field expansion is performed to simplify the integral expressions.
-The explicit form of the Heisenberg-Euler Lagrangian in the weak-field expansion up to the forth order in $ a $ and $ b $ is given by

-It should be noted that the Heisenberg-Euler Lagrangian solely depends on electromagnetic invariants and subsequently (\ref{LHE_T1}) is of the order $\mathcal{O}((E/E_{cr})^4)$.
-The effective interaction $ \mathcal{L}_{HE} $ can be graphically represented by a double-lined loop as in Figure \ref{fig:Diagramme}.
-As a consequence, (\ref{LHE_T1}) represents the four-photon contributions, (\ref{LHE_T2}) the six-photon contributions, and (\ref{LHE_T3}) the eight-photon contribution to the closed loop as illustrated in Figure \ref{fig:Diagramme}.
-Since the electric field strength is normalized to the critical field strength with $c \vert F_{\mu\nu} \vert \ll E_{cr}$, higher order terms can be neglected in the low intensity regime.

-It has to be mentioned that pair production is exponentially suppressed in the complete Heisenberg-Euler Lagrangian for $c \vert F_{\mu\nu} \vert \ll E_{cr}$.
-Therefore, the properties of the nonlinear vacuum can be described exclusively by radiation fields.